Study in Belgium

 Universities in Belgium

-The higher education system in Belgium is split into two groups, Flemish (Dutch) and French (Walloon), based on the country's main languages.
+Belgium's higher education system is divided into Flemish (Dutch) and French (Walloon) communities, reflecting the country's main languages.

-Both the Flemish and Walloon communities host universities and university colleges, which follow a structure similar to those in the UK.
-While universities offer Bachelors, Masters, and PhD programmes, university colleges do not offer PhDs.
+Both communities have universities and university colleges, structured similarly to UK institutions.
+Universities offer Bachelors, Masters, and PhD programmes, while university colleges do not offer PhDs.

 Belgium has five Dutch universities: